hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 aggregating signature messages such that the final result can be verified using the ledger id.

-In this BLS based TSS, the network is assigned a durable BLS private/public key pair where the public key is the ledger id and the private key is a secret that no one knows.
-Each node in the network is given a number of shares proportional to its signing weight.
-Each share is a BLS key on the same elliptic curve as the ledger key.
-When the network needs to sign a block root hash, each node uses its shares to sign the block root hash and gossips the signature out to the network.
-When a node has collected a threshold number of signatures on the same block root hash, it can aggregate the signatures into a ledger signature that is verifiable by the ledger id.
+In this TSS based on BLS, the network is assigned a durable private/public key pair where the public key is the ledger id and the private key is a secret that no entity knows.
+Each node in the network is given a number of shares proportional to its consensus weight and each share is a BLS key on the same elliptic curve as the ledger key.
+When the network needs to sign a message, each node uses its shares to sign that message (e.g. a block root hash) and gossips the signature out to the network.
+When a node has collected enough signatures to meet a configured threshold on the same message, it can then aggregate the signatures into a final ledger signature that is space-efficient and is verifiable with the ledger id.

 The TSS effort has been broken down into 5 separate proposals: TSS-Library, TSS-Roster, TSS-Ledger-ID, TSS-Block-Signing, and TSS-Ledger-ID-Updates.